Here are some reasons we think you should hire our live bands for your event:

 Yes, the band holds a £5m Public Liability Insurance policy with Musicians Insurance Services, and all of our electrical equipment is regularly PAT tested.
 Please ask us if you need copies of these documents.

-We need around 90 minutes to set up for the party bands.
+We need 60 minutes to set up for the party bands although we suggest you leave 90 minutes in case there is a difficult load-in and to give us a small amount of contingency time.
 We usually use a digital mixing desk, so often won't need to soundcheck - which means we won't disturb your guests.

 Our smaller jazz band line-ups will take about 45 minutes to set up and soundcheck.